 To improve reliability and reduce potential competitive seams issues, PJM and its neighbors have developed, and continue to work on, joint operating agreements.
-These agreements are in various stages of development and include an implemented operating agreement with MISO and the NYISO, an implemented reliability agreement with TVA, an operating agreement with Progress Energy Carolinas, Inc., and a reliability coordination agreement with VACAR South.
+These agreements are in various stages of development and include implemented operating agreements with MISO and the NYISO, an implemented reliability agreement with TVA, an operating agreement with Progress Energy Carolinas, Inc., and a reliability coordination agreement with VACAR South.

-PJM and MISO Joint Operating Agreement41
+PJM and MISO Joint Operating Agreement

 The Joint Operating Agreement between MISO and PJM Interconnection, L.L.C. was executed on December 31, 2003.
 The PJM/MISO JOA includes provisions for market based congestion management that, for designated flowgates within MISO and PJM, allow for redispatch of units within the PJM and MISO regions to jointly manage congestion on these flowgates and to assign the costs of congestion management appropriately.
-In 2012, MISO and PJM initiated a joint stakeholder process to address issues associated with the operation of the markets at the seam.42
+In 2012, MISO and PJM initiated a joint stakeholder process to address issues associated with the operation of the markets at the seam.

 Under the market to market rules, the organizations coordinate pricing at their borders.
 PJM and MISO each calculate an interface LMP using network models including distribution factor impacts.
-PJM uses nine buses within MISO to calculate the PJM/MISO Interface pricing point LMP while MISO uses all of the PJM generator buses in its model of the PJM system in its computation of the MISO/PJM Interface pricing point.43
+PJM uses ten buses within MISO to calculate the PJM/MISO interface pricing point LMP while MISO uses all of the PJM generator buses in its model of the PJM system in its computation of the MISO/PJM interface pricing point.

 Coordinated flowgates (CF) are flowgates that are monitored or controlled by either PJM or MISO, in which only one has a significant impact (defined as a greater than 5 percent impact based on transmission distribution factors and generation to load distribution factors).
-A reciprocal coordinated flowgate (RCF) is a CF that is monitored and controlled by either PJM or MISO, on which both have significant impacts.
-Only RCFs are subject to the market to market congestion management process.
+A reciprocal coordinated flowgate (RCF) is a CF that is monitored and controlled by either PJM or MISO, on